hakito/SlimVDI/README.md

    have snapshots.
 Finally, it's easier to switch back and forth between numerous variants of a VM if they are done as clones.

-Q. Will it corrupt my virtual disks?
+### Will it corrupt my virtual disks?
-A. I don't see how.
+   I don't see how.
 SlimVDI does not modify the original file (it always makes a copy, then modifies the copy), so you can always revert back to the original provided you haven't deleted it.
 If you do intend to delete the original then I suggest that you use the clone for a while first, to make sure that everything is stable.

-   As far as I know, I don't corrupt the clone either.
-However nobody is immune to bugs, and it's quite possible that if you try something unusual then you'll hit a problem.
-If you find a repeatable bug then do please let me know via the "SlimVDI tool - Discussion & Support" topic on forums.virtualbox.org.

-Q. Can it clone VDIs with snapshots?
+### Can it clone VDIs with snapshots?
-A. Yes, SlimVDI v2.00 now has the ability to clone a snapshot VDI (the .VDI files with the strange names that live in your \<VM>\Snapshots folder).
+   Yes, SlimVDI has the ability to clone a snapshot VDI (the .VDI files with the strange names that live in your \<VM>\Snapshots folder).
 It will follow the chain of dependencies back to the base VDI and then create a clone which includes all the data from the point in time represented by the snapshot.
 However this feature only works with VirtualBox native (VDI) snapshots.
-Support for cloning VMDK and VHD snapshot chains was added in SlimVDI v2.10.
-   Snapshots in other formats (such as Parallels .hdd) are still not supported.
+Support for cloning snapshots in other formats than VMDK and VHD are not supported.

-Q. Does it include any spyware, adware, trojans - or anything of that ilk?
-A. No.

-Q. Does it modify the Windows registry, modify system files etc etc?
-A. No. It does not use the registry, and the only files it modifies are the ones you tell it to modify, plus its own .INI file (stored in the same folder as the .exe).

-Q. Do you have a version that runs on Linux?
-A. I know very little about software development or distribution on a Linux platform.
-However as of v1.42 the source code has been released under a permissive freeBSD-like license, so perhaps someone else will do a port.
-In the meantime I know that the tool works well under Wine on the popular Linux distros [*].
-This makes sense, as SlimVDI is very much a "vanilla" Win32 application.
-It may also be possible to run SlimVDI inside a Windows VM, accessing VDIs via shared folders, although I've heard reports that this does not always work - SlimVDI doesn't care what folder a file is in, so there may be something about the VM shared folder interface that doesn't like very large files.
-   [*] ==> I have since been able to confirm that SlimVDI works well under Wine on Mac OS X hosts as well.

-Q. What about non-English language versions?
-A. Version 1.42 added localization support, with initial support for English, Dutch and German.
-V2.01 added a French translation.
-If you would like to contribute a translation then please see the file "SlimVDI.rc" in the source code, as well as the files "resource\dutch.rc" and "resource\german.rc" to see how others have done it.
-If you do a translation then please let us know in the discussion topic at forums.virtualbox.org.
-   For now I'm happy to do the work of integrating these translations with the other code.

-Q. Why do you have a copyright notice?
-Am I not allowed to make copies, give to friends etc?
-A. A copyright notice is a standard feature even on free and open source software, because that is the only way the terms of distribution can be controlled.
-See the file LICENSE.TXT for an explanation of those terms.

-Q. Do you plan to make it open source?
-A. Already done.
-The software became open source in v1.42, under the terms of a permissive freeBSD-like license.

-Q. What is this UUID thing that the dialog box mentions?
+### What is this UUID thing that the dialog box mentions?
-A. Simply put, the header of every VDI file includes an identifying number, called a UUID, which VirtualBox uses to identify VDI files and tell them apart.
+   Simply put, the header of every VDI file includes an identifying number, called a UUID, which VirtualBox uses to identify VDI files and tell them apart.
 VirtualBox requires every registered VDI to have a unique UUID, and new VirtualBox users often encounter the problem that if they simply use the host operating system file copy function to copy a VDI then VirtualBox refuses